 Rhinoplasty specialist and board-certified facial plastic surgeon Dr. Anthony Bared performs revision rhinoplasty and nasal surgery in Miami, FL.
 Dr. Bared personalizes each rhinoplasty surgery to support his patients’ cosmetic and functional goals, and he explains the details of the surgery and recovery during the rhinoplasty consultation.

-If you are getting ready for your rhinoplasty procedure, it’s important to prepare for your recovery in advance so you can focus on healing and enjoy the best possible results.
-Here are the steps you should take prior to your surgery.
+If you are getting ready for a nose job, it’s important to prepare for your recovery in advance so you can focus on healing and enjoy the best possible results.
+Here are the steps you should take before your surgery.

 Preparing for Rhinoplasty Surgery

-Before scheduling rhinoplasty surgery, Dr. Bared reviews the patient’s medical history and medication list.
+Before scheduling a nose job surgery, Dr. Bared reviews the patient’s medical history and medication list.
 Patients must make the following adjustments to their habits, schedules, exercise routines, medications, and supplement use in the weeks before and after the surgery:

-Stop taking Accutane for acne six months before rhinoplasty surgery and discontinue its use for three months after nasal surgery to reduce the risk of low sebaceous gland activity and unsatisfactory healing of the nasal tip.
+Stop taking Accutane for acne six months before the rhinoplasty procedure and discontinue its use for three months after nasal surgery to reduce the risk of low sebaceous gland activity and unsatisfactory healing of the nasal tip.

 Stop drinking alcohol for three weeks before and three weeks after rhinoplasty surgery.
-Alcohol can cause thinning of the blood, which promotes bleeding and bruising.
+Alcoholic beverages can cause thinning of the blood, which promotes bleeding and bruising.

-Stop smoking four weeks before and at least four weeks after rhinoplasty.
+Stop smoking four weeks before and at least four weeks after rhinoplasty Miami.
 Smoking and nicotine affect the body’s natural healing processes and raise the risk of surgical complications, scarring, and infection.

 Discontinue taking aspirin and drugs containing aspirin, such as Motrin, Aleve, Excedrin, and Advil, two weeks before the surgery.
 Aspirin, anti-inflammatory drugs (NSAIDs), and aspirin-related products may cause thinning of the blood and increase the risk of bleeding.